About Tiaki Wai

 Adrian is a Member of the Institute of Directors and a Certified Public Accountant (CPA) (Aust).

-Please contact us with any questions or comments about the establishment of Tiaki Wai Metro Water.
+Please contact us with any questions or comments about the establishment of Tiaki Wai.
 For now, if you have any immediate water issues, contact your local council.